 Consuming added sugars has been shown to contribute an average of more than 13 percent of the total calories each day in the American diet.
 (17) This high sugar intake has been linked to weight gain and adverse effects on blood sugar, two things that can have serious negative impacts on health.

 Stevia is a plant-based, zero-calorie sweetener.
 If you choose to replace health-hazardous table sugar with a high-quality stevia extract and use it in moderation, it can help you decrease not only your overall daily sugar intake, but also your caloric intake.
+It’s also why stevia is very popular for low-carb diets like Paleo or the keto diet.
 By keeping your sugar and calorie intake in a healthy range, you can help fend off obesity as well as many health problems linked with obesity, like diabetes and metabolic syndrome.

 4. Improves Cholesterol Levels